zephyrus1009/cms-for-lofi-focus-ios/docs/RUNBOOK.md

 1. In Render, create a new **Web Service** pointing at this repository.
 2. Set the environment to **Node** and choose the region closest to your Neon database.
 3. Build command: `npm install && npm run build`
-4. Start command: `npm run strapi migrations:run && npm run start`
+4. Start command: `npm run start` (Strapi initialises the database schema automatically).
 5. Add all environment variables from the table above (use the pooled Neon string for `DATABASE_URL`).
 6. Deploy the service.
 Render installs dependencies, builds the admin, runs migrations, and boots Strapi.
 7. Once the service is live, open `https://<service>.onrender.com/admin` to complete the admin onboarding.